Toward a Just Peace

 5. Violence and Nonviolence in the Palestinian Human Rights Struggle (co-authored with Victoria Mason)

 6. International Law, Apartheid, and Israeli Responses to BDS

 7. Palestinian Lawfare and the Search for a Just Peace

 9. Seeking Vindication at the International Criminal Court

-Part Three: Zionism and Anti-Semitism in the International Arena
+Part III: Zionism and Anti-Semitism in the International Arena

 11. The US State Department, the Definition of Anti-Semitism, and Edward Said’s Humanism

 Part IV: Edward Said’s Voice and Legacy

 12. The Failed Peace Process: A Prophetic Indictment